marklogic/marklogic-spark-connector/CONTRIBUTING.md

 Note that if you only need results on code smells and vulnerabilities, you can repeatedly run `./gradlew sonar` without having to re-run the tests.

+You can also force Gradle to run `sonar` if any tests fail:

+    ./gradlew clean test sonar --continue

 ## Accessing MarkLogic logs in Grafana

 This project's `docker-compose-3nodes.yaml` file includes